meteor-vue/vue-meteor/README.md

 This project is very much a work-in-progress, so your help will be greatly appreciated!
 Feel free to contribute by opening a PR or an issue (but check before if the topic already exists).

+### Development project

+Clone this repository and type in the project directory:

+    meteor npm install
+    meteor

 ---